root canal therapy

-If your physician has approved you to take non-steroidal anti-inflammatories (NSAIDS), take 400mg Ibuprofen (Advil) 1-2 hours prior to treatment to reduce post-operative pain discomfort.
+If your physician has approved you to take non-steroidal anti-inflammatories (NSAIDS), take 400mg Ibuprofen (Advil) 1-2 hours prior to treatment to reduce post-operative discomfort.

 Dr. Nerness will give more than enough local anesthesia around the tooth to ensure you are comfortable.
 In addition, nitrous oxide (laughing gas) is also available to help you relax if needed.
 Treatment may be completed in one or more visits depending on the extent of the infection and complexity of the tooth's root canal system.